george-shilovsky/quickforge-docs/docs/SaveKitLite/quick-start.md

 ---

-## 🛠 Setup — Configuring `Saveable`
+## ⚙️ Advanced Configuration

-Adjust these properties in the Details panel of your actor:
+You can customize the `Saveable` component with the following settings:

 | Setting                | Description                                          |
 |------------------------|------------------------------------------------------|